deficollective/defiscan/src/content/protocols/liquity-v2/ethereum.md

 Liquity v2 is a decentralized borrowing protocol that lets users deposit ETH or LSTs as collateral and mint the stablecoin BOLD.

-BOLD loans need to maintain a minimum collateral ratio of 110% for ETH and 120% for  rETH and wstETH collaterals respectively.
+BOLD loans need to maintain a minimum collateral ratio of 110% for ETH and 120% for RETH and WSTETH collaterals respectively.

 In addition to the collateral, the loans on each collateral branch are secured by a Stability Pool containing BOLD and by fellow borrowers collectively acting as guarantors of last resort.